saisha-l/saishaPortfolio/README.md

-# Getting Started with Create React App
+# About Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## To run the project you can do the following

 In the project directory, you can run: